The Margarete Schütte-Lihotzky Club

 was founded in 2013 as a supporting association and organisational form of the entire field of activity.

-Funding is built on public funding, donations, membership fees and sponsorship.
+Funding is built on public funding, donations, membership fees and sponsorships.

 Here you can read the statutes.